lksrmp/paw_structure/docs/Usage.rst

-:-i [ION]: path of :ref:`Output_ion` complex file produced by :ref:`Usage_paw_structure_fast` :-p: show interactive graph of atom number in water complexes :-x [XMIN XMAX]: select range for x axis of plot
+:-i [ION]: path of :ref:`Output_ion` complex file produced by :ref:`Usage_paw_structure_fast` :-p: show interactive graph of atom number in water complexes :-l [width fraction]: PDF output in LaTeX font, width of document in pts and fraction of this width; defaults given for beamer and thesis
+:-x [xmin xmax]: select range for x axis of plot
-:-y [YMIN YMAX]: select range for y axis of plot
+:-y [ymin ymax]: select range for y axis of plot
+:-k: plot key/legend in the graph; only works if ion is selected

 This executes the module :mod:`.structure_water` internally.